Quickstart

 Wire it into CI

-- name: Validate flags
+- name: List flags + grep stale references

-When you flipped that rollout from 25 to 100, ShipEasy propagated the change worldwide.
+When you flipped that rollout from 25 to 100, Shipeasy propagated the change worldwide.
 Within

 the SDK's poll interval (default 30s, 10s on Pro, push on Enterprise), every server saw the new